 DCX (Double Crochet Cross Stitch): Skip next stitch, make dc in next st, dc in skipped st

 Bobble: *Yarn over, insert hook into next st, yarn over, pull through stitch, yarn over, pull through 2 loops.
-Repeat from * 4 more times, working into the same st. 5 loops are now on the hook.
+Repeat from * 3 more times, working into the same st. 5 loops are now on the hook.
 Yarn over and pull through all 5 loops.
 Chain 1 to lock in the bobble.
+[Note: if you prefer a bobble that is a bit puffier, you may work the repeat one more time for a total of 5 times and 6 loops]

 - The ch 2 at the beginning of a hdc row does NOT count as a stitch